Home /Blog / Winter Maintenance

 Winter Maintenance

-Brrr it’s cold outside!
-If snow and ice are keeping you indoors, but you’re daydreaming about long, sunny days on the river, take some time to maintain and repair your boats for the upcoming season.
-Here’s a quick boat maintenance checklist you can start in the garage on a snow day.
+If snow and ice are keeping you indoors but you’re daydreaming about long, sunny days on the river, put that time to good use.
+Here’s a quick boat maintenance checklist you can knock out in the garage on a snow day.

 Clean

-Check for new dents caused by storage and kick out any critters that may have taken up residence in your boats.
-If you didn’t clean your boat before the winter, wipe it down with a damp cloth or brave the cold long enough to hose it off.
-A mild dish soap mix works great for stubborn dirt.
+Check for new dents from storage and evict any critters that may have taken up residence over the winter.
+If you skipped cleaning before storing, wipe the boat down with a damp cloth or brave the cold long enough to hose it off.
+A mild dish soap solution works great for stubborn dirt.

 Test